 Reject the diet mentality

 Rejecting the diet mentality is a critical step in making peace with food and your body.
 First, it’s important to recognize how the diet mentality plays a role in your life.
-How much time and money do you spend thinking about your food and body?
-How does it affect other areas of your life like your relationships and mood?
-Once you are aware of these harmful beliefs, you can then take action to dismantle them.

 Read the next post in this Introduction to Intuitive Eating series: How to Make Peace with Food and Listen to Your Body.